Storylines is a new central access point for the State Library's digitised heritage collections relating to Aboriginal history in Western Australia.

 How can I be involved?

-We will be running a number of sessions with people and organisations to identify aspects of these collections as the project moves forward, and information about these events will be made available on the State Library events page.
+The State Library runs sessions with people and organisations to identify aspects of these collections as the project moves forward, information about these events will be made available on the State Library events page, or online via EventBrite.